SidhantPuntambekar/Project-Euler/README.md

 # Project-Euler
-My attempt at Project Euler, a series of math problems designed to be solved with computer science.
+My attempt at Project Euler, a series of challenging math problems designed to be solved with computer science.